Operation Allen Brook: Operation

 On 18 May 3rd Battalion 5th Marines replaced 3/7 Marines and operational control passed to 3/27 Marines.
 At 09:30 the Marines began taking sniper fire from the hamlet of Le Bac (2).
 Companies K and L were sent to clear out the snipers but were quickly pinned down by another well-prepared PAVN ambush.
 Airstrikes and artillery fire were called in but due to the proximity of the opposing forces were of limited effect.
 At 15:00 Company M, 3/27 Marines arrived by helicopter to replace Company L and cover the retreat of Company K and air and artillery strikes were directed against Le Bac (2).
-Marine losses were 15 killed, 35 wounded and over 90 cases of heat exhaustion while PAVN losses were 20 killed.
+Marine losses were 15 killed, 35 wounded with over 90 cases of heat exhaustion while PAVN losses were 20 killed.

 For the next six days the Marines continued patrolling, suffering frequent ambushes despite strong preparatory fires.
 The Marines altered their tactics so that when the enemy was encountered they would hold their positions or pull back to allow air and artillery to deal with the entrenched forces.
 From 24–7 May a sustained fight took place at the hamlet of Le Bac (1), only ending when torrential rain made further fighting impossible.
 By the end of May total casualties for the battle were 138 Marines killed and 686 wounded while PAVN/VC losses exceeded 600 killed.

-Intelligence later determined that the PAVN force encountered by the Marines was the 36th Regiment, 308th Division which had only recently arrived in South Vietnam and that they were probably deployed in preparation for an attack on Danang as part of the "mini-Tet" or May Offensive.
+Intelligence later determined the PAVN force encountered by the Marines was the 36th Regiment, 308th Division which had only recently arrived in South Vietnam and that they were probably deployed in preparation for an attack on Danang as part of the "mini-Tet" or May Offensive.
 Operation Allen Brook prevented any such attack and mini-Tet in Danang was marked only by increased rocket attacks on the base areas.

 On 26 May the 1st Battalion 26th Marines reinforced the operation, while on the 28th 3/27 Marines was relieved by 1st Battalion 27th Marines and 3/5 Marines was returned to the Division reserve.
-During early June the 1/26 and 1/27 Marines carried out ongoing search and clear operations on the island with regular ambushes by small PAVN/Vietcong forces.
+During early June the 1/26 and 1/27 Marines carried out ongoing search and clear operations on the island encountering regular ambushes by small PAVN/Vietcong forces.